+Children can listen to the

 Year 2 Year 4 Year 6

-Children can listen to the views or opinions of others, accepting if they differ from their own.
+accepting if they differ from their own.
+They can be in being sensitive to the needs of others.
+They are explain the views of someon else.
+They put themselves in Children can listen to the views or opinions of others, accepting if they differ from their own.
 They can be in the company of peers who may act differently to themselves, understanding that we are all unique and individuals.
 They are usually patient, understanding and accepting of anything different.
-They are usually agreeable to their peers, listening carefully and treating the person with dignity and respect - even if they disagree with their views.
-As Year 2, Children can clearly state their opinions being sensitive to the needs of others.
-They are patient and can accept that their differences are to be celebrated.
-As Year 2 & 4, Children can express their opinions and explain the views of someone else.
-They put themselves in the other person 'shoes' and show empathy.
+They are usually agreeable to their peers, listening carefully and treating the person with dignity and respect - even if they disagree with their As Year 2, Children can clearly state their opinions being sensitive to the needs of others.
+They are patient and can accept that their differences are to be As Year 2 & 4, Children can express their opinions and explain the views of someone else.
+They put themselves in the other person 'shoes' and

-Respectful